 Virginia Marital Property Laws

-All property acquired by a married couple after the official date of the marriage is considered "marital property," and thus subject to the laws of property division upon divorce.
-A few states recognize the concept of "community property," in which all possessions are divided equally, but Virginia and most other states do not.
-Instead, Virginia marital property laws consider teh nature of each piece of property and which party is most likely to use a given item.
+All property acquired by a married couple after the official date of the marriage is considered "marital property" and thus subject to the laws of property division upon divorce.
+A few states recognize the concept of "community property" in which all possessions are divided equally, but Virginia and most other states do not.
+Instead, Virginia marital property laws consider the nature of each piece of property and which party is most likely to use a given item.

 Virginia Marital Property Laws: Related Resources